ArdanaLabs/Ardana-dApps/README.md

-# Cardano App Templates (CAT)
+# Hello Cardano Template (CAT)

-A template for starting an application on Cardano.
+A template for writing a decentralized application on Cardano.

 ## Using the Nix Binary Cache via Cachix